tommix626/AI_as_TA/README.md

 - IMP: define schema strictly: at raw stage, parsed stage, etc...
 - Need thinker's description to be more conceptual, when the component number get larger, we don't want to bombard thinker with so many detailed code, but to focus on its ability to select the correct components to use. (on TEST 2)
 - Tom change the prompt so that no extra character like \n and spaces are eliminated from the few-shot result.
+- the post and get api endpoints need to have a specification of the result's format.

 # TEST Cascade